jasonli35/LLM_Data_Analysis/README.md

 The main.py file contains the code for the ranking algorithm.
 The preprocess directory includes hypothesis testing to filter out bad data.
 The visualization.ipynb file contains all visualizations.
 The additional_code folder includes all the source code we worked on for this project.
 Demonstration of ranking of different industry can be found in additional_code/rank.ipynb

+## Thrid party module
+- hypothesis module - The hypothesis module is a third-party Python library used for property-based testing.
+Instead of writing specific test cases, hypothesis generates a wide range of test inputs automatically and checks if the code behaves correctly for all of them.
+- panda
+- numpy
+- matplotlib
+- datasets - The Hugging Face datasets library is an Python package for loading, processing, and using large-scale datasets, particularly for machine learning (ML) and natural language processing (NLP) tasks.
+- third-party Python library built on top of Matplotlib that is designed for making statistical visualizations more attractive and insightful

+## Data visualization
+data visualization code can be found in visualization.ipynb

 ## How to run the code?